coderGirlSu/Marketplace/README.md

 ## R16 Detail any third party services that your app will use

-Heroku (Web hosting service) - Heroku is a Platform as a Service (PaaS) which provides a set of capabilities that allows me to deploy, manage and host my website.
-I was chosen because it no need to understand server configuration, network management, or tune the latest version of the database.
+### Heroku (Web hosting service)

+Heroku is a Platform as a Service (PaaS) which provides a set of capabilities that allows me to deploy, manage and host my website.
+I selected to use it because it does not require understanding of server configuration, network management, or how to tune the latest version of the database.

-Github
+### GitHub

-I was using Github to host my source code and keep track of the various changes, it makes esaier to reviewing, improving, and delivering new features and  making a better workflow.
-And also to deploy code through Github to Heroku.
+I used GitHub to host my source code and keep track of changes.
+It makes it easier to review, improve and deliver new features and provides a workflow.
+I also used it as part of my deployment pipeline to deploy code from Github to Heroku.

+### Devise

-Devise: I used Devise gem to generated a User model in rails as an authentication system.
-Because, Devise take care of all the controllers necessary for User, like log in and out, email, password for registration.
-And also allows me to add username section which is very flexible and easy to setup.
+I used the Devise `gem` to generated a User model in rails as an authentication system.
+Devise takes care of all the actions necessary for a User, such as logging in and out, sending emails and password for registration.
+Devise is easy and flexible to configure.
+I extended it by adding a username property to the User model.

 ---

 ## R17 Describe your projects models in terms of the relationships (active record associations) they have with each other

-has many
-belongs to
-A user if set up under the role of a 'restaurant' is able to create many restaurants (has_many).
-This is to cover scenarios where one user login has multiple relationships.

-A restaurant can only belong to one user (belongs_to).
-This is to ensure that a user who did not create the resturant cannot edit or delete a restaurant created by another user.
-All restaurants can view other restaurants listed on the app, in order to be able to view what customers can view on the index.

-A restaurant can upload an image attached to the listing.

-A user can have many sign in's as a user can check into many restaurants on the app (has_many).
-This enables the user to view a list of all their CheckIn's (i.e. where they have been) on the app.
-The restaurant the user CheckedIn can be viewed on the index page.

-A user can provide many feedbacks to the restaurant (has_many).
-Each feedback is linked to the user ID and restaurant ID ensuring that the correct customer and restaurant user can view the app.

-A user can upload an image attached to the feedback.
-This includes scenarios where they want to include a picture of the food, reciept, etc.
+### User

+A User can sell their products on the site and as such has a `has_many :products` relationship.

+When orders have been placed it is possible to list them all.
+These orders are divided into two groups.
+A user can sell many items which is represented with a `has_many :sold_orders` relationship with a specific foreign key and class name of `foreign_key: "seller_id", class_name: "Order"`.
+Orders for items the user has purchased is achieved with a `has_many :bought_orders` relationship and `foreign_key: "buyer_id", class_name: "Order"`.

+Users can send messages between buyers and sellers.
+To achieve this, two relationships are established. `has_many :messages, foreign_key: "sender_id", class_name: "User"` for messages that the user has sent and `has_many :messages, foreign_key: "receiver_id", class_name: "User"` for messages that the user has received.
+These will be used in a future implementation.

+### Product

+Each product belongs to a single category, represented with the `belongs_to :category` relationship.
+Every product must also belong to a single user, represented with the `belongs_to :user` relationship.

+A product has a condition and color property, represented by the corresponding `enum condition` and `enum colour` values.

+Products also have of a rich text formatted description and an uploaded picture.
+These are stored in different entities and have relationships as `has_rich_text :description` and  `has_one_attached :picture`.

+### Category

+Categories are used to group products and there can be  many products under each category.
+This is represented with a `has_many :products` relationship.

+### Order

+When an order is placed, it belongs to a particular product, as such, it is represented with the `belongs_to :product` relationship.

+An order also belongs to both a particular buyer and a seller and is represented with the `belongs_to :buyer, foreign_key: "buyer_id", class_name: "User"` and `belongs_to :seller, foreign_key: "seller_id", class_name: "User"` relationships.

+### Message

+Messages are sent between buyers and sellers and always belong to a sender and receiver.
+This is represented using a `belongs_to :sender, foreign_key: "sender_id", class_name: "User"` and a `belongs_to :receiver,foreign_key: "receiver_id", class_name: "User"` relationship.

+For extra context a message also belongs to a product and this is displayed to a user when viewing the messages.
+As such a `belongs_to :product` relationship represents this.

 ---

 ## R18 Discuss the database relations to be implemented in your application